Ardyp/Everything/README.md

 pip install -r requirements.txt
 ```

+3. Create a `.env` file in the repository root.
+All services load environment
+   variables from this file when they start.
+Add any required keys here before
+   running the app.

-3. Run the application:
+4. Run the application:
 ```bash
 uvicorn main:app --reload
 ```

-4. Access the API documentation:
+5. Access the API documentation:
 - OpenAPI UI: http://localhost:8000/docs
 - ReDoc: http://localhost:8000/redoc